 by Editorial Staff

-Deltatre’s content management system Forge enters the second half of the year with a new and important update.
+Deltatre’s publishing platform Forge enters the second half of the year with a new and important update.

 Most noteworthy in this new version of Forge for editors is the inclusion of additional search functionalities and better personalisation of promoted content.
 For developers, a migration to .NET Core for the backend services is now complete, allowing the possibility to run also the back office on different cloud services - helping to always maintain a consistent deployment model and reducing hosting costs.

 The life of a content editor can be difficult.
 When producing content on tight deadlines and working around the clock, it becomes crucial to be able to retrieve information in a timely manner.
 The latest updates to Forge are designed to help editors find their content in an easier way and play a key role in leading an editorial team to success.

 A renewed UI simplifies filters and enhances the ‘Advanced Search’ panel.
 All of the most used filters are now at an editor’s fingertips.
 For example, think of the selection of the desired language to filter content - it’s now accessible through a dedicated control area which sits close to the Omnibox (similar to the traditional web browser address bar, but also usable as a search engine).
 Editors can now also easily retrieve the latest pieces of content that have been updated by just clicking the corresponding checkbox.

 In addition, Forge’s new release also enhances suggestions on content matching the search terms on list pages.
 A user-friendly typeahead is now shown in the presence of correspondent items, and editors can seamlessly select specific entities without even losing contact with the keyboard, which you can see in the screengrab of our Forge back office.

 Forge continues to be the ideal solution for organisations who want to monetize their content strategy with bespoke promotions.
 Enhancing some existing functionality, Deltatre’s publishing platform has now introduced a number of features that will improve the enhancement of content promoted through the platform.